Salaries are annual unless otherwise stated.

-On an annual basis, veterinary nurses typically earn between $35,000 and $55,000 depending on their area of expertise, location and experience.
-Some positions for newly qualified nurses may be offered close to or at the minimum wage rate which is $14.25 per hour.
+Veterinary nurses typically earn between $35,000 and $55,000 depending on their area of expertise, location and experience.
+Some positions for newly qualified nurses may be offered close to or at the minimum wage rate which is $16.50 per hour.

-For comparison, the average hourly wage in New Zealand for the quarter ending 30 September 2014 was $28.62 according to Statistics New Zealand.
-This would give an annual salary of around $55,000, working standard full-time hours.
+For comparison, the average ordinary time hourly wage in New Zealand for the quarter ending 31 December 2017 was $30.68 according to Statistics New Zealand.

 |Position||Salary / Wage $||Location|